IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/TensorflowImage/README.md

 there is no need to install Tensorflow.

 ## Background
 1).
-Tensorflow Tutorials information is availabe here:
+Tensorflow Tutorials information is available here:

 [Image Recognition]( https://www.tensorflow.org/tutorials/image_recognition)

 [Flower Image Retraining]( https://www.tensorflow.org/tutorials/image_retraining)

 2).
-Here is a short demonstration of the [LSF Application Center submiting the Tensorflow examples]( https://www.youtube.com/watch?v=wxeiPBEItJ4&feature=youtu.be)
+Here is a short demonstration of the [LSF Application Center and the Tensorflow examples]( https://www.youtube.com/watch?v=wxeiPBEItJ4&feature=youtu.be)

 ## Prerequisites
 1).
 IBM Spectrum LSF 10.1 or above version is installed.